eric-song1773/eric-song1773.github.io/essays/final-essay.md

 ESLint disabled.
 As I would be working with multiple group of people in the future, I think it is safe to say that I have developed a good habit from this experience.

-## The Software Engineering Journey Will Never Ends
+## The Software Engineering Journey Will Never End

 Being a software engineer cannot just end with being "done" with studying soft engineering.
 Although the software engineering techniques I was able to learn from ICS 314 was definitely an astonishing experience, but this is only